Michigan authorities consider charges against the school shooting suspect's parents

 The parents of a teenager accused of killing four students and wounding seven others at a high school in Michigan this week could themselves face charges.

-Prosecutors allege the 9mm handgun Crumbley used in the shooting had been bought by his father days before the massacre.
+Prosecutors allege that the 9 mm handgun used in the shooting had been bought by Crumbley's father days before the massacre.

 "We have to hold individuals accountable who don't do that," she said.